Fairleigh Dickinson Knights men's basketball

-The Fairleigh Dickinson Knights men's basketball team represents Fairleigh Dickinson University in Hackensack, New Jersey, United States.
-The school's team currently competes in the Northeast Conference and plays their home games at the Rothman Center.
-FDU is currently coached by Tobin Anderson.
+The Fairleigh Dickinson Knights men's basketball is the NCAA Division I intercollegiate men's basketball program that represents Fairleigh Dickinson University in Hackensack, New Jersey.
+The school's team currently competes in the Northeast Conference (NEC) and plays their home games at the Bogota Savings Bank Center.
+The Knights have appeared seven times in the NCAA Tournament, most recently in 2023.

-In the 2023 NCAA Division I men's basketball tournament, the Knights became only the second team seeded 16th to defeat a team seeded 1st when they beat Purdue 63–58.
+Fairleigh Dickinson's most notable NCAA tournament run came in the 2023 NCAA tournament.
+On March 17, 2023, during March Madness, the Knights became the second men's No. 16 seed team and first First Four team to beat a No. 1 seed team when they defeated the Purdue Boilermakers, 63–58.
 They also advanced past the Round of 64 for the first time in the school's history.

 Postseason results

-NCAA tournament results
+NCAA Division I

-The Knights have appeared in seven NCAA Tournaments.
+The Knights have appeared in seven NCAA tournaments.
 Their combined record is 3–7.

-In 2023, they defeated 1 seed Purdue as a 16 seed, becoming the second 16 seed in NCAA tournament history to win a game against a 1 seed.
+NCAA Division II

+The Knights appeared in one NCAA Division II men's basketball tournament.
+Their combined record was 0–2.

-NAIA Tournament results
+NAIA tournament results

-The Knights have appeared in two NAIA Tournaments.
-Their record is 1–2.
+The Knights appeared in two NAIA tournaments.
+Their record was 1–2.